ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 To do so, click the `Report post` button in the top right corner of the forum post.

 Alternatively, click the username of any GMT member in the list on that page.
 This will take you to their profile.
-If you are unsure of who to click, just use [this link instead](https://osu.ppy.sh/users/5999631).
+If you are unsure of who to click, just use ::this link instead::{ user-id=5999631 }.

 Click the button with an envelope in it just below the user's country flag.
 This will take you to the chat screen.